 Ministry of Urban Development has selected the capital city i.e. Agartala in the State of Tripura.
 Agartala Municipal Corporation (AMC) is the largest Urban Local Body in Tripura.
 It was constituted in the year 2014.
 The AMC office is being administered by one Corporation Mayor, Dy.
 Mayor, and five Mayor in Council Members.
-It consists of 35 elected members representing 35 wards of the city appointed by the Governor of Tripura.
-50% total membership is reserved for women.
-But as per latest delimitation, the total number of wards was increased 49 nos.
+It earlier consisted of 35 elected members representing 35 wards of the city appointed by the Governor of Tripura.
+50% of the total membership is reserved for women.
+But as per latest delimitation, the total number of wards was increased 49 nos election to AMC has taken place in 2015-16.
 The tenure of the Corporation is five years.
 There is a Ward Committee in every ward that consists of a Chairman, who is an elected Member of the Corporation or selected from that ward, and other members.
 The total number of population is 4,38,408 as per Census of 2011.
 And as per latest ROR population is 5,22,613.
 Total number of households is about 1,19,000.
 The territorial extend of Agartala Municipal Corporation areas is 76.504 Sq.
 Km.